aros057/AzureFuncPOC/README.md

   # Limitations & Improvements
   FunctionShorten does not checks the database whether input URL already exists in short form.

-  Names and URLs for the service can be mapped by proxy, however this requires paid Azure account
+  Service names are way too long.
+So our service is not much of a shortener.
+Names and URLs for the service can be mapped by proxy to form a small URL, however this requires paid Azure account